aogriffiths/do/content/blog/2023_04_rowing_assistant/02_ha_on_rock_4_se.md

 ---
-title: Home Assistant on Debian on Rock 4 SE
+title: Rowing Assistant - Home Assistant on a Rock 4 SE
 description: Installing Home Assistant on Debian on Rock 4 SE
-date: 2023-03-25
+date: 2023-04-26
-tags: rock
+tags: rowing assistant
 ---

 # Home Assistant on Debian on Rock 4 SE